darknoon/fluid-notebook/NOTES.md

 - `postMessage()` on output webview ->
   rejected promise not handled within 1 second: TypeError: o.postMessage is not a function

+- `output-renderer` branch is very broken.
+Changing cell status quickly causes window to lock up.
+  - solution: only make the output once for a cell, change output via `postMessage()` instead

 ### misc

 Notebook progress